Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Champs Elysées| ©PCA Stream

 The red carpet is rolled out: Paris, cinema and summer.
-This fun-filled film festival presents 80 French and American films at cinemas along the Avenue des Champs-Elysées: Le Balzac, Gaumont Marignan, Le Lincoln, Publicis Cinémas, UGC George V and Club de l'Etoile.
+This fun-filled film festival presents 80 French and American films at the cinemas on Avenue des Champs-Elysées: Le Balzac, Gaumont Marignan, Le Lincoln, Publicis Cinémas, UGC George V and Club de l'Etoile.

-While it is true that the Festival is spectacular and very famous nationally and internationally, if you are in Paris for 4 days, or less, I would recommend enjoying the presentation rather than the films themselves as that could be very time consuming.
+While it is true that the Festival is spectacular and very famous nationally and internationally, if you are in Paris for 4 days, or less, I would recommend enjoying the presentation rather than the films themselves, as that could be time consuming.
 In other words, being in Paris for a short time it is convenient to make the most of your short stay.
-Here I leave you a post about more tips for visiting Paris so that everything goes perfectly.
+Here's a post about more tips for visiting Paris so that everything goes perfectly.

 At the Beer Festival| ©David Taquin